carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 >>> lambda = 10 # Fails!
 Raises SyntaxError
 >>> lambda_ = 10 # Works just fine
 ```

+A combination of the private naming convention, well chosen `__all__` variables, and
+thorough documentation is more than sufficient to specify a public API.

 ::::::::::::::::::::::::::::::

 ## Script-like Packages and the `__main__.py` file